leeleavitt/teiko_tech/README.md

     * For each immune cell population, please generate a boxplot of the population relative frequencies comparing responders versus non-responders.
     * Which cell populations show a difference between responders and non-responders?
 Please include statistics to support your conclusion.

 > I decided to combine both requirements into the boxplot figure.
 In the boxplot the x-tick labels were bolded if a T-test between the two groups was significant.
-The figure is [`treatment_comparison.png`](./treatment_comparison.png) and the code is [`problem2.ipynb`](./problem2.ipynb).
+The figure is [`treatment_comparison.png`](./treatment_comparison.png) and the proof of concept code is [`problem2.ipynb`](./problem2.ipynb).
-> This code is located in [`CellCountsBoxPlot`](./teiko_tools/analysis.py#L49) where a class was used to hold both the plotting and the statistical test.
+> This code is located in [`CellCountsBoxPlot`](./teiko_tools/analysis.py#L61) where a class was used to hold both the plotting and the statistical test.
 The plotting is done using `seaborn` and `matplotlib`.

 ![Boxplot showing treatment differences across cell types.](./treatment_comparison.png)